Section 8 Housing Choice Voucher FAQ

 Q: After I apply, why does it take so long to receive assistance?

 A: We have only a limited number of vouchers to offer.
 We are unable to offer assistance to a new family until one who is currently assisted leaves the program.
 By responding clearly, completely, and quickly to requests for information, you can help us house your family as promptly as possible.

 Be sure to keep your information up-to-date through the Applicant Portal.

 Q: How do I change my address or phone number?
 How do I add another household member?
 How do I update my income/report a new job?

-A: You will be able to make changes via the Applicant Portal at https://flagaz.myhousing.com/Account/Login.
+A: To make changes, go to the Applicant Portal at https://flagaz.myhousing.com/Account/Login.
 You will need your confirmation number the first time you log in, then be sure to record your login credentials.
 If you do not have access to a computer, come into our office at 3481 North Fanning Drive and complete the change with our lobby computers.
 There, our staff can provide additional assistance.

 Q: Why should I update my application?

 A: You should update your information so that we can contact you quickly when you near the top of the list and that your preferences are accurate.
 If you fail to update your email and mailing addresses, you may miss the opportunity to be housed and/or may be removed from the waiting list.
 At which point you would have to reapply, losing your original application date and time.
 You are encouraged to verify your file information every six months.
 You can update your information by logging in to the Applicant Portal: https://flagaz.myhousing.com/Account/Login.
 If you need access to a computer or additional assistance, come into our office Monday through Friday, 8:00 am to 5:00 pm.
 For a schedule of federal holidays observed by the Flagstaff Housing Authority, click here.